 Local Councils in Victoria raise income from rates to fund services and works within the municipality every year.
-Manningham, along with the majority of municipalities in Victoria, use the Capital Improved Value (CIV) — the market value of the land and any improvements — to determine the share of Council’s total rate revenue applicable to that property.
+Manningham, along with the majority of municipalities in Victoria, use the Capital Improved Value (CIV) — the market value of the land and any improvements, as at the valuation date, to determine the share of Council’s annual budget for each of the ratepayers.

 Three valuations for each property